ImtiazVision/Java/Notes.md

 ## Recursion :

 **Recursion** : When a method recurses, it calls itself again and again until it hits a defined stopping condition.
 The procedure described above is known as a **recursive** method.
 Because recursion is always used on a method, it becomes a process.
+For each recursive call, recursion uses the stack to record variable changes.

 ### Advantages of using Recursion :